Skip to main content

 Handling Errors and Failed Requests

-- RDA AuthenticateSSO Failure - This can happen for multiple reasons and the most common are a mismatched hash in the request, a timestamp that is out of sync, or the user is not enrolled.
-For any scenario other than not enrolled, please reach out through your normal support channels for assistance and refer to Authentication in the RDA web service API Reference.
+• RDA AuthenticateSSO Failure - This can happen for several reasons, the most common of which are a mismatched hash in the request, a timestamp that is out of sync, or the user is not enrolled.
+For any scenario other than the user is not enrolled, please reach out through your normal support channels for assistance.

-- RDA AuthenticateSSO Invalid Hash Length Failure – This error response will be returned if the hash being sent in the request is an invalid length.
-Check to make sure you are using the proper hashing algorithm that is compatible for the request type.
-Either SHA 256 or SHA 512.
+• RDA AuthenticateSSO Invalid Hash Length Failure – This error response will be returned if the hash being sent in the request is an invalid length.
+Check to make sure you are using the proper hashing algorithm that is compatible for the request type, e.g., either SHA 256 or SHA 512.

 Next Steps

-- Explore other guides - We have other guides to show how to leverage our APIs in other common use cases so if this one doesn’t cover what you are looking for, give another guide a try.
+• Explore other guides - We have other guides to show how to leverage our APIs in other common use cases.
+If your situation or question is not covered in the current guide, be sure to consult another resource.